-When Heidi Koss picks up her daughter Bronwen from middle school in a Seattle suburb, it's completely routine: They chat about kickball and whether Bronwen ate the muffin her mother packed for breakfast.
+When Heidi Koss picks up her daughter Bronwen from middle school in a Seattle suburb, it's completely routine: They chat about kickball and whether Bronwen ate the muffin her mother packed for a snack.

 But 10 years ago when Bronwen was born, things were anything but ordinary, says Koss.

 "I felt nothing toward my baby," says Koss.
 "One day I woke up and I didn't care about her."